-Prison inmates are now in Phase 1B of the COVID-19 vaccine distribution raising concerns for many
+Some prison inmates are receiving the COVID-19 vaccine before reaching Phase 1B raising concerns

-HARRISBURG, Pa. — Inmates in prisons across the commonwealth will now be able to receive the COVID-19 vaccine in Phase 1B.
+HARRISBURG, Pa. — Inmates in prisons across the commonwealth are now able to receive the COVID-19 vaccine in Phase 1B.

 The Pennsylvania Department of Corrections has worked with the department of health to implement this agenda.